wiard/punkbank/README.md

 ## Challenges in the Bitmap Metaverse World

 The introduction of NATs proposed by BlockRunner has led to an interesting confusion in the Bitmap Metaverse World and I prefer to call it a 'Frictious Moment with Great Possibilities'.
 Simultaneously, a second Conflict of Interest is occurring in Ordinals World.
 Ordinal Mempools on Bitcoin are experiencing congestion, raising concerns for Bitcoin-based ecosystems.
 On top of that, Outside Forces still are critisizing Bitcoin Ordinals as a project endangering the Bitcoin Success.
-Key challenges include a division in the Bitmaps Ecosystem due to BlockRunner's distinct marketing of its Metaverse Concept and the critical role of indexers in both Metaverses, influencing the perception of an independent and free metaverse.
+The challenges I want to address are the 1) possible division in the Bitmaps Ecosystem due to BlockRunner's distinct marketing of its Metaverse Concept and 2) the critical role of indexers in both Metaverses, influencing the perception of an independent and free metaverse.

 ## Bitmappunk's Simplified Solution